Why you must replace your timing belt on schedule

 Why is it so important to replace a timing belt at the recommended intervals?

-Some engines are designed with a small clearance at the top of the cylinder when the piston reaches the top of its travel.
+Some engines are designed with a very small clearance at the top of the cylinder when the piston reaches the top of its travel.
 If the camshaft is out of time with the crankshaft the intake or exhaust valve may not be fully closed when the piston reaches the top of its travel.
 When that happens, the piston hits the valve(s) damaging both the valve(s) and piston.
 This happens on “interference” engines.
+See this post to learn more about interference engines.
 If the timing belt breaks on an interference engine while it’s running, the result is often catastrophic engine damage costing around $2,500 to $4,000.

 Other engines can survive a broken or out-of-time timing belt.
 They’re referred to as “free-wheeling.”
 If the belt breaks on that style engine, the valves will continue to open and close for a short while, but won’t hit the pistons.
-The engine will stop running however.
+The engine will stop running.

 Regardless of the type of engine in your vehicle, ignoring the recommended timing belt replacement is a really bad idea.
 In a freewheeling engine, the broken belt will cause a breakdown requiring you to call a tow because the engine won’t restart after quitting.
 You won’t save any money by ignoring the timing belt replacement because it’ll eventually break and you’ll have to pay for the belt replacement and a tow.
 If you ignore the belt replacement with an interference engine, you’ll have to pay for a two and a new engine (up to $4,000).